Geodan/i3dm.export/README.md

 . tags - json with instance attribute information;

-. model - string with name of binary glTF model per instance.
+. model - byte[] or string column with glb or name of binary glTF model per instance.
 Should be valid path on tool runtime or valid uri on display in client;

 . (optional) scale_non_uniform - double precision[3] - for scale per instance in 3 directions.